 Stewardship Team members must:

-- attend annual training day (details below)
+- attend 2 annual training days

 - commit to co-leading at least five community volunteer events per year